igemsoftware2017/NCTU_Formosa/IoT/README.md

 2 data : the collection of row disease data and weather data we used

-3 IoT talk : the collection of our IoT device code and the IoT talk system code
+3 IoT sensor : the collection of our IoT device code.